By Jesse Collier. Updated November 2017.

 Not sure how to write a cover letter?
 Don’t worry, as this is the only guide you will need to ensure you get an interview!

-Creating a cover letter can be a challenging and very frustrating task, especially if it’s your first time.
-Luckily, you’re reading the perfect post to help you get that perfect job by writing a stellar cover letter.
+Learning how to write a cover letter can be a challenging and very frustrating task, especially if it’s your first time.
+It requires revision, proofreading, and formatting to ensure the cover letter looks clean and polished.

 You don’t want to rush into writing a cover letter and come out with something that you wouldn’t be proud to put your name on.
 Take some time, grab some paper and a pen, and get to brainstorming.

 You want to first look at the requirements of the job to which you’re applying to.

 Then, when the requirements state things such as “has experience in a team” and “ability to adapt and work in different situations”, think about relevant experience you have with those qualities.
 This experience usually comes from past work or extracurricular activities (sports teams or clubs at school).

 For example, if you were the captain of your high school soccer team, that would be excellent experience for working in a team.